-Brian Netter is a partner in the Washington DC office of Mayer Brown’s Supreme Court & Appellate practice.
+Brian Netter is a partner in the Washington DC office of Mayer Brown’s Litigation & Dispute Resolution practice, and a co-leader of the firm’s Supreme Court & Appellate group.

-Brian briefs and argues high profile and legally complex cases.
+Brian’s practice consists of briefing and arguing high profile and legally complex cases, in trial and appellate courts.
 His experience covers a broad range of substantive areas, and he frequently litigates cases involving administrative law, constitutional law, and ERISA.
 Earlier in his career, Brian served as a law clerk to Associate Justice Stephen Breyer on the US Supreme Court and to Judge Judith W. Rogers on the US Court of Appeals for the DC Circuit.

-On ERISA questions, Brian litigates class action disputes and advises clients on issues prompting such litigation, particularly as relates to ERISA's fiduciary standards.
-He is a frequent commentator on ERISA issues, including the Supreme Court’s ERISA docket.
+On ERISA questions, Brian litigates class-action disputes and advises clients on issues prompting such litigation, particularly as relates to ERISA's fiduciary standards.
+He is a frequent commentator on the Supreme Court’s ERISA docket.

 Prior to his career as a lawyer, Brian earned undergraduate and graduate degrees in Industrial & Operations Engineering.